 - Bathrooms, bedrooms, meeting rooms, and high touch surfaces will be cleaned and disinfected with EPA approved cleaners between events.

-- Your group leader will be given disinfectant and instructions so you can do additional cleanings of high touch surfaces within your group’s facility.
+- We will provide your group leader with disinfectant and instructions so you can do additional cleanings of high touch surfaces within your group’s facility as desired.

 Onsite Logistics and Requirements

 - Hand sanitizer will be located at each building entrance.
-Guests must use hand sanitizer when entering and leaving a building.
+Guests should use hand sanitizer when entering and leaving a building.